nrfconnect/sdk-nrf-bm/doc/nrf-bm/app_dev/dfu/memory_partitioning.rst

 .. note::
    The sizes and configurations of slot0 and slot1 are asymmetrical.

-* **DK board** - Represents the partition size that you can find in the board definition files (.dts) that have been defined for the MCUboot board target in |BMshort|.
+* **DK board** - Represents the partition size that you can find in the board definition files (:file:`.dts`) that have been defined for the MCUboot board target in |BMshort|.
-  These sizes are not optimized but set large enough to provide enough memory to do development on multiple domains without having to adjust the partition size.
+  These sizes are not optimized but set large enough to provide enough memory for development on multiple domains without having to adjust the partition size.

 * **Development** - Represents the partition size that can be used to maximize the application space (``slot0_partition`` and ``storage_partition``) when running with default configuration of the MCUboot and firmware loader project.
   This setting does not include extra space in the ``slot1_partition`` to accommodate for updates without the risk of having to adjust the partition size.